Sangha Yoga Studio

 Sangha Yoga Studio honors the tradition of removing shoes before entering the studio.
 This is a humble gesture of respect for the sacred space in which we practice and we Thank You for joining us in this expression of reverence (if able).
 And Thank You for arriving to class on time as a gesture of respect for the practice, and fellow students.
 Forgot your mat or props?
 We’ve got you.
 We look forward to sharing the space and experience with you.

 Join any on-going classes at any time.
-The prices are as follows:
+The prices are as follows and are payable directly to instructor:

-To pre-pay, please use the Venmo link on our page here.
+Sangha Yoga Studio channel, please use the Venmo link here.

 Gift Certificates are available for purchase at whatever amount desired...share the Love.